Blake-McDonald/Blake-McDonald/README.md

 # <a href="https://www.linkedin.com/in/blake-mcdonald-65899a241/">Blake McDonald</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm dedicated to cybersecurity and tackling complex challenges through hands on projects.
+I'm dedicated to cybersecurity and tackling complex challenges through hands-on projects.
 My work in areas such as vulnerability management and threat detection allows me to explore the evolving landscape of security in depth.
-I invite you to review my over 50 projects and see how I've contributed to enhancing my understanding and application security operations and processes.
+I invite you to review my portfolio of over 50 projectsmany of which are actively being updated in real time or currently serve as placeholders until full step-by-step tutorials are added.
+While the majority of these projects are complete, I am in the process of creating comprehensive guides with screenshots and video walkthroughs to ensure they are fully reproducible.

-<i>  **Special Note: All of the projects listed below also have an accompanying video** <i>
+<i>  **Special Note: All projects either already include an accompanying video or will have one added as part of these ongoing updates.** <i>

 ## 🌐 IT Ops Project & Homelab Configurations: